bigcode-project/starcoder/README.md

 # 💫 StarCoder

 ## What is this about?
-StarCoder💫 is a language model trained on source code and natural language text.
+💫 StarCoder is a language model (LM) trained on source code and natural language text.
 Its training data incorporates more that 80 different programming languages as well as text extracted from github issues and commits and from notebooks.

 ## Installation
 To install the dependencies simply run the following command: